 Can I use an MPPT solar charge controller with any type of battery?

-Generally, MPPT controllers can be used with various types of batteries, such as lead-acid, gel, or lithium-ion batteries.
+MPPT controllers can generally be used with various types of batteries, such as lead-acid, gel, or lithium-ion batteries.
 However, it is essential to ensure that the charge controller's voltage limits match the specific battery type.
-Different battery types require different charging parameters, so it's important to choose an MPPT controller designed for your battery type.
+Different battery types require different charging parameters, so choosing an MPPT controller designed for your battery type is important.

 How long does an MPPT solar charge controller last?